 The Bee Informed Partnership is a collaboration of efforts across the country from some of the leading research labs and universities in agriculture and science to better understand honey bee declines in the United States.
 Supported initially by the United States Department of Agriculture and the National Institute of Food and Agriculture but now a not-for-profit, we’re working with beekeepers to better understand how we can keep healthier bees.

 The key to our success is the true partnership we maintain across a wide range of disciplines including traditional honey bee science, economics, statistics, and medical research that makes all these tools available to this important research.
 And just as important as the tools are the people.
 We not only have the leading researchers in the honey bee industry, we also have advisory boards from the commercial beekeeping industries, almond and other commercial growers, as well as naturalists and conservationists from across the country.

 The Bee Informed Partnership’s core idea is that we can learn more by studying honey bee health on a large scale than we can in individual lab experiments.
 Borrowing traditional methods of cancer research from human medicine, we gather huge amounts of data submitted by beekeepers to understand just two things: How many hives they lost last season and how they kept their bees during that season.

 We look at thousands of records from beekeepers, how they managed their hives, and what the end results were.
 From that data, we use statistics to find trends towards better beekeeping practices that result in healthier honey bees.

-That being said, this is just the beginning.
 As we gather more data from beekeepers across the country, we’ll be able to dig deeper and find the best management practices that last through the seasons and truly make a difference in the health of honey bee colonies.
 In the meantime, read more here about how we gather our data from beekeepers and how you can help.